-Dymo makes extremely popular label printers, including the Dymo LabelWriter 450, but occasionally they can have some frustrating issues.
-One of the more common problems users report is their Dymo printing blank labels.
+Dymo makes extremely popular label printers, but occasionally they can have some frustrating issues.
+One of the more common problems users report is their device printing blank labels.

 Your Dymo printing blank labels is commonly due to incorrect label alignment.
 To fix this, use Dymo branded labels only and confirm that the labels have been loaded correctly.
 A dirty printer sensor may also be the issue.
 Feed a Dymo cleaning card through the printer multiple times until clean.

-Additional causes of your Dymo printing blank labels include incompatible Dymo DLS software, incorrect printing settings or power strip overload.
+Additional causes include incompatible Dymo DLS software, incorrect printing settings or power strip overload.
 Uninstalling and then reinstalling the DLS software, updating your printing settings and unplugging additional devices from the power strip usually solves the problem.

-Is your Dymo printing blank labels?
-Read on for further step-by-step instructions and supportive images to get your Dymo label printer back up and running properly today!
+Read on for further step-by-step instructions to get your printer back up and running properly.

-It is important to note that the Dymo 4XL, Dymo 450, Dymo 450 Turbo, Dymo 400 and Dymo 400 Turbo are all nearly identical in terms up setup and function.
-For this reason, these troubleshooting steps apply across all Dymo models.
+It is important to note that each of the Dymo models are all nearly identical in terms up setup and function.
+For this reason, these troubleshooting steps generally apply across all models.

 Step 1: Properly Align Printer Labels